 The result was dense pancakes.
 These tricks will help you get light and fluffy vegan pumpkin pancakes every single time without folding in egg whites or using buttermilk.
 Just be patient with resting the batter and flipping the pancakes.

-Chopped Nuts-For added texture you can stir in chopped pecans and walnuts, or sprinkle them over the top!
+Chopped Nuts: For added texture, stir in chopped pecans and walnuts or sprinkle them over the top!

-Pumpkin Fluff-Make this easy pumpkin fluff with only 4 ingredients.
+Pumpkin Dip: Make this easy vegan pumpkin dip with only four ingredients.
 It’s a great spread to put on top of your pancakes and adds even more flavor!

 ❄️ How to Store and Keep